CVis52/MiniParser/README.md

 # MiniParser
-A Parser for the Minisculus language using MiniLex (utilizing Haskell's Alex)
+A recursive descent parser for the Minisculus language using my past project, MiniLex (utilizing Haskell's Alex).

 ### Compile
 This is written for Haskell v8+